anebz/cloud/Accreditations/aws_developer_associate.md

 * To deny specific IP addresses from accessing API Gateway, use WAF or resource policies
 * Lambda authorizer is a Lambda function controlling access to the API
 * API gateway can be throttled to prevent attacks

-### Lambda

-Lambda is priced based on number of requests (first 1M free, then $0.2 per 1M requests) and duration.
-Lambda automatically scales out, not up.

-> Function

-With an alias you can create many versions of Lambda functions. `$LATEST` is always the last version of code you uploaded to Lambda.
-Use Lambda versioning and aliases to point the apps to a specific version if you don't want to use `$LATEST`.
-If the app has an alias instead of `$LATEST`, it won't automatically use new code when you upload it. `$LATEST` can't be configured in an ARN, use Alias instead.

-With aliases, you can route some traffic to the new Lambda version.

-To reuse execution context, package only the modules the function requires and move the initialization of the RDS connection outside the handler function.
-To avoid hard-coding information, use environment variables.

-Environment variables can't exceed 4KB, and you can use as many as you want. so if encrypted data must be passed to the function, use envelope encryption and reference the data as file within the code.
-Using an envelope encryption, the network load is much lower.
-For lower files, you can use Encryption SDK and pack the encrypted file with the Lambda function.

-For temporary storage that won't be necessary after the function finishes, use /tmp directory up to 512MB and delete the files at the end of the function.

-A Publish version is a snapshopt copy of a function code and config in the latest version.
-Config can't be changed and it has a unique ARN which can't be modified.

-> Limits

-* Maximum execution duration for a Lambda request is 900s=15mins
-* The maximum deployment package size is 50MB, and the max size of code/dependencies zipped into a deployment package is 250MB
-* Lambda has a limit to the number of functions that can run simultaneously in a region.
-Default is 1000 per second per region, the error you get is `TooManyRequestsException`, HTTP status code 429.
-Avoid recursion!
-* Maximum RAM is 10GB

-Make sure the dependencies are included in the deployment package, along with the code, to improve startup time

-> Monitoring and security

-With **step functions** you can visualize serverless applications, they automatically trigger and track each step so if something goes wrong you can track what went wrong where.
-With step functions you can track flows executed by Lambda functions, and you can control multiple Lambda functions.
-With Step functions state machines you can orchestrate the workflow

-With Lambda authorizer, a 3rd party authorization mechanism is used to invoke the Lambda function.

-Lambda works on S3 events asynchronously and for asynchronous invocations, Lambda retries function errors twice.
-If the retries fail, you can use dead letter queues to direct unprocessed events to an SQS queue.

-> Concurrency: \# requests that a Lambda function is serving at a time.

-If a function is invoked while a request is still undergoing, another instance is allocated, increasing the functions' concurrency.
-Reaching the concurrency limit leads to latency bottlenecks.
-To enable the function to scale without fluctuations in latency, use provisioned concurrency.
-By allocationg this before an increase in invocations, you can ensure that all requests are served by initialized instances with very low latency.
-You can also configure application auto scaling to manage provisioned concurrency on a schedule or based on use.
-To increase provisioned concurrency automatically as needed, use the app auto scaling API to register a target and create a scaling policy.

-You can set up reserved concurrency for the Lambda function so that it throttles if it goes above a certain concurrency limit.
-This is used to limit the maximum concurrency for a given Lambda function.

-You can give a Lambda function from account A permissions to assume a role from account B to access AWS resources.
-Create an execution role in acc A that gives the function permission.
-Then create a role in acc B that the function from A assumes to gain access to the cross-acount AWS resource. **Modify the trust policy of the role in B** to allow the execution role of Lambda to assume this role.
-Finally, update the function code to add the AssumeRole API call.

-If Lambda is working with Kinesis data streams, it works synchronously.
-If it encounters errors, it doesn't proceed execution and retries until the error is resolved or the data expired.

-Lambda & X-Ray, no need to install daemon in Lambda.
-Only the IAM role assigned to Lambda should have access to X-Ray.

-### X-Ray

-Prerequisites: install X-Ray daemon in the instance, create IAM role, give X-Ray permission: xray:PutTraceSegments and xray:PutTelemetryRecords and instrument the app with daemon and SDK.

-Analyzes and debugs **distributed** apps' performance, identify and troubleshoot performance issues and errors.
-Provides an end-to-end view of requests as they travel through the app, and shows a map of the app's underlying components.

-X-Ray can be used to collect data **across AWS** accounts.
-For that, create a role in the target unified account and allow roles in each sub-acc to assume the role.
-Configure the X-Ray daemon to use an IAM instance role.

-X-Ray sampling allows to control the amount of data to be recorded, and modify sampling behavior on the fly without modifying or redeploying your code.
-By default, X-Ray records one request/s and 5% of any additional request per host.

-> Requests sampled per second = reservoir_rate + fixed_rate/100 * (total_req/s - reservoir_rate)

-For reservoir rate of 60, fixed rate of 20% and total requests of 200, `60 + 0.2*(200-60) = 60 + 28 = 88`

-X-Ray integrates with ELBs, Lambda and API gateway.
-Provides:

-* Interceptors to add to the code to trace incoming HTTP requests
-* Client handlers to instrument AWS SDK clients that the app uses to call other AWS services
-* An HTTP client to instrument calls to other internal and external HTTP web services

-To ensure that X-Ray daemon is correctly discovered in ECS, use the SDK AWS_XRAY_DAEMON_ADDRESS env variable.

 ## Developer tools